 Choose a bike and turn on the screen…

 - Insider tip: turn on two screens at the same time… they take a long time to warm up, and if for some reason one doesn’t work, you saves a lot of time if you have a second one already warmed up.

 The directions are in several languages and are easy to follow: if you have a Velo Bleu card you just wave it over the sensor, if you have a code you enter it, otherwise you call the number on your cellphone (the call won’t pick up, so there is no charge).
-Here are the instructions in English from the Velo Bleu site with little diagrams.

-- Insider tip: The only tricky thing is that when it shows you your choice of the three bikes, you need to enter the number corresponding with your choice… if there is only one bike attached to the bourne, you still need to enter that number, even if it’s obvious.
+- Insider tip: The only tricky thing is that when it shows you your choice of the three bikes, you need to enter the number corresponding with your choice… if there is only one bike attached, you still need to enter that number, even if it’s obvious.
 In the beginning I almost blew a gasket because I thought it was telling me to take bike #2 but then the bike would not unlock… only later realizing that I had to press the number 2 to make it unlock.